-These aromatic and tender Beef and Chicken Satay are a must try.
-Delicious served with Satay Peanut Sauce and chunks of onions and cucumber.
+Perfectly grilled Beef and Chicken Satay served with a delicious Peanut Sauce, cubes of Nasi Kunyit, and chunks of onions and cucumber.

 Satay is very popular in Malaysia.
 This marinated and perfectly grilled meat on a stick can be found throughout the country and the city of Kajang, near Kuala Lumpur is renown for it.
 Tourists and locals alike go to Kajang, also known as “Satay Town” just to eat the satay.
 I remember going there as a child and eating Beef and Chicken Satay.
 The aroma of grilled meats permeated the air as our car approached the city.